OrchardCMS/OrchardCore/src/docs/guides/content-definitions/README.md

 # Understanding Content Definition Stores

-Content Definitions are a record of the Content Types, Content Parts, and Content Fields used by a tenant.
+`Content Definitions` are a record of the `Content Types`, `Content Parts`, and `Content Fields` used by a tenant.

 By default the `Content Definitions` are stored in the database.

 When the `File Content Definition` feature is enabled it stores content definitions in a `ContentDefinition.json` file at the root of each tenants `App_Data` folder, e.g. `App_Data/Sites/Default/ContentDefinition.json` for the default tenant.

-The `File Content Definition` feature can be very useful during the Development phase of a project.
+The `File Content Definition` feature can be very useful during the `Development` phase of a project.

-As you move your site to a Production phase you may wish to disable the feature and store the Content Definitions in the database.
+As you move your site to a `Production` phase you may wish to disable the feature and store the `Content Definitions` in the database.

 To migrate your `ContentDefinition.json` file to the database use the following procedure: